 The first PPS project, St. Anthony's Trailer Park was built in 2013, and the second, a 5 acre park called Nuestro Lugar, was completed in 2018.

-Nuestro Lugar is the first community park in the region, providing amenities for recreation, exercise and gathering.
-Like the upcoming parks in Oasis and Thermal, it is a sign to residents that they can make change happen in their community.
+Nuestro Lugar is the first community park of its kind in the region, providing critical amenities for recreation, exercise and gathering.
+Like the upcoming parks in Oasis and Thermal, it serves as a cultural landmark and a sign to residents that they can make change happen in their community.